 If you are unable to work for 90 consecutive days due to illness or injury, this program provides income replacement.
 Benefits include:

-• A rehabilitation and return-to-work assistance beneft; and
+- A rehabilitation and return-to-work assistance benefit; and

 Be sure to contact Unum within 90 days of your disability, even if you are still using vacation, sick time or workers’ compensation

 benefits.
 Although LTD benefits are reduced by other income sources, such as Social Security disability, workers’ compensation, and accumulated sick leave and retirement benefits, you will still receive a benefit.
 The minimum LTD benefit is $100 or 10% of your gross monthly benefit amount, whichever is greater.
 You must notify the plan if you begin receiving other benefits.

 Active state employees who are eligible for GIC health benefits are eligible for LTD.

 New State Employees